pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 ![](./assets/broken-package-json.png)

-Fix this by going into the `package.json` and ensuring your JSON is valid.
+Fix this by entering the `package.json` and ensuring your JSON is valid.

 You can use [an online JSON Validator to check if you get stuck](https://jsonlint.com/?code=).